-This summit is part of Techfestival: a 3-day festival in Copenhagen with 200+ events on humans and technology.
+This summit is curated in collaboration with our partner, The Danish Ministry of Climate part, as part of Techfestival: a 3-day festival in Copenhagen with 200+ events on humans and technology.

 Interested?
 Great!
 Please apply to join.
 Note that this summit has limited seats.

 How can we tackle climate change with public data?

 This summit takes on the world’s greatest challenge by leveraging one of our biggest, most promising, but also most under-utilised resources: The world’s vast troves of public data.

 Public data is data produced by society and held by the government about everything from mobility, environment, public spending, consumption and much more.
 It represents a huge resource for further re-utilization: By giving citizens, companies and other organisations access and allowing any use, for instance, to develop new public services and new products, it is estimated that a country like Denmark could achieve an increase in BNP of 34 billion DKK per annum (March 2019, Public Accounts Committee/Rigsrevisionen) – the EU and the rest of the world, even more than that.

 But more importantly, public data might be one of the main keys to tackle climate change.
 As one of the key pillars in what is often referred to as “impact tech”, ie. the systematic use of technology to boost sustainable business for the greater good of society.
 Public data gives us new opportunities to develop solutions which are not only creating economic growth, but doing so in a radically new way that is both environmentally and socially sustainable.
 Data in general – and public data in particular – sits at the very centre of this new, impact-driven vision for developing business.

 As a result of this economic and environmental potential, much of the world’s public data has already been opened up and published under open source licenses allowing any use including commercial exploitation, but with a few exceptions, the potential use of it remains largely untapped.